Multi-State Employer? Compliance Checklist for Companies With Employees In Multiple States

-There are many compliance considerations when operating a multi-location enterprise.
-Employers are obligated to the laws where employees are working—not just the laws where the business is based.
+Of course, there are important compliance considerations when expanding your business.
+The most important thing for a multi-state employer to know is that they are obligated to the laws where employees are working—not just the laws where the business is based.
 If you have telecommuters or mobile employees that travel interstate, things get even more complicated.
-Let’s look at the issues at play.

 How Do I Know Which Law To Follow?

-Federal law takes precedence where it has a higher standard.
+- Federal law takes precedence where it has a higher standard.
 This includes the FLSA, Family Medical Leave Act (FMLA), and the Affordable Care Act (ACA).

-If a state, county, or city regulates something not addressed in the FLSA, you are obligated to comply with it.
+- If a state, county, or city regulates something not addressed in the FLSA, you are obligated to comply with it.

-When a jurisdiction has a higher standard than the Federal law, you must follow the higher standard along with all provisions of the Federal law.
+- When a jurisdiction has a higher standard than the Federal law, you must follow the higher standard along with all provisions of the Federal law.

 Get Professional Guidance